 Unmet medical need as a policy making tool

-Finding a narrow definition of unmet need is problematic
+Introducing a narrow definition of unmet need is challenging

 Why a narrow definition of UMN hampers research and development